George de Roerich: Central Asian expedition

-The Roerich family embarked on an ambitious journey throughout Central Asia in 1925.
-This journey began in India and lasted four years.
+In 1925, Roerich family embarked on a 4-year journey through Central Asia, starting in India.
 It was a crucial time in George Roerich's career as a scientist, and he began his study of ancient pre-Buddhist doctrine of Bon and the translation of its manuscript.
 Despite the difficulties of travel and political instability, Roerich managed to make several important discoveries during this expedition, including previously unknown materials about the Tibetan Epic of King Gesar.
-Another important discovery was that the animal style that was used by nomads who had migrated from Central Asia to South Russia in the 7th and 8th centuries B.C.E. could be found among Northern Tibetan nomads.
+He also found that Northern Tibetan also used the animal style that was used by nomads who had migrated from Central Asia to South Russia in the 7th and 8th centuries B.C.E.
 Roerich believed that "All art objects made in animal style found and described by the expedition clearly proved the existence of ancient Central Asian art amongst nomads of Tibet."

 His role as translator was invaluable to the group as they traveled.
 Roerich could speak Mongolian and Tibetan fluently as well as many other Central Asian languages.
 Despite his young age, he was given the task of guarding the group's safety.
 Here, his knowledge of military tactics from his university study proved useful and his tactical skills and courage saved their caravan on more than one occasion.
 His study of the geography, archeology, ethnology, and linguistics during the expedition formed the basis of his work Trails to Inmost Asia, published in 1930.
 This publication put the young orientalist on par with the famous researchers of Central Asia, such as Nikolay Przhevalsky, Grigory Potanin, Pyotr Kozlov, and Sven Hedin.

-Of this lengthy and challenging journey, Roerich later said "The expedition headed by Professor Nicholas Roerich, organized by the Roerich Museum in New York and International Centre of Art 'Corona Mundi' had as its main task creation of the unique pictorial panorama of the lands and nations of Inmost Asia.
+Of this journey, Roerich later said: "The expedition headed by Professor Nicholas Roerich, organized by the Roerich Museum in New York and International Centre of Art 'Corona Mundi' had as its main task creation of the unique pictorial panorama of the lands and nations of Inmost Asia.

-The second task, was research of the possibilities of the new archaeological excavations, and thus, preparation of the ways for the future expeditions in this region.
+"The second task, was research of the possibilities of the new archaeological excavations, and thus, preparation of the ways for the future expeditions in this region.
 The third task was research of the languages and dialects of Central Asia, and gathering a big collection of objects, that depict spiritual culture of these nations.
 Central Asia has been a cradle and a meeting place of many Asian civilizations, and inaccessible mountain valleys till our days preserved many invaluable linguistic and ethnographic materials, which can help to reconstruct the past of Asia."